mathiacolwell/Epigenetic_plasticity_PAH_tolerance_killifish/README.md

 The repository contains the analysis code associated with the manuscript "Epigenetic plasticity is a driver of heritable pollution tolerance in Fundulus heteroclitus".

 ## Scope
-The code provided illustrates the core analytical approaches used in htis study to evaluate how environmental PAH influences DNA methylation, SNP/SNV, RNA-seq, and cis-nat expression in PAH-sensitive and PAH-tolerant Fundulus heteroclitus.
+The code provided illustrates the approach used in this study to evaluate how environmental PAH influences DNA methylation, SNP/SNV, RNA-seq, and cis-nat expression in PAH-sensitive and PAH-tolerant Fundulus heteroclitus.
 Full bioinformatic pipelines (read processing, alignment and genome assembly) are not included.

 ## Data availability